Active Shooter: What you need to know

 Today we find ourselves in a world where the practice of targeting civilians has developed into a strategy on multiple levels.
 On the theological level, we see ISIS and the Iranian Revolutionary Guard.
-On a simpler level we see lone wolf attacks like the Vegas shooter.
+On a simpler level we see lone wolf attacks like the recent white supremacist shooters.
 These killers have a common focus to attack soft targets to wound and kill as many civilians as possible.

 In the United States we face a new threat in the unprecedented wave of seemingly random shootings at schools and workplaces.
 Without going into political dimensions and deeper issues where randomness plays a major role in shootings, vigilance is key.

-As CNN stated: “We’re only 20 weeks into 2018, and there have already been 22 school shootings where someone was hurt or killed, that averages out to more than 1 shooting a week.”
+As this USA Today headline states “El Paso, Dayton make 251 mass shootings in the US in 216 days, more shootings than days in the year.”
 Interfor’s mission is to present up-to-date information such the Soft Target, Active Shooter, & School Security Resources(in particular, the Active Shooter white paper, one of the most comprehensive resources available) to educate on awareness of an active shooter.
 Three major concepts from the report can be very valuable:

 Run, Hide, Fight

 Evolutionary instincts kick in during a highly stressful, potentially life-and-death situation, such as an active shooter on the premises.
 These three actions are self-explanatory and show the most basic human responses when faced with the threat of a live shooter.